Nextomics/NextPolish2/README.md

 # ./target/release/nextPolish2 -r -t 5 hifi.map.sort.bam asm.fa.gz k21.yak k31.yak > asm.np2.fa
 ```

-***Note:*** If your genome is assembled via trio binning.
-You can discard reads that have different haplotype with the reference during the mapping procedure, which usually produces a better result.
+***Note:*** If your genome is assembled via **trio binning**.
+You can discard reads that have different haplotype with the reference before the mapping procedure, which usually produces a better result, see [here](./doc/benchmark3.md) for an example.

 #### More options